michaelforney/oscmix/README.md

 The `-l` flag enables level meters.

-The `-r` flag can be specified multiple times, one for each address to listen on for OSC messages.
+The `-r` flag specifies the address to listen for OSC messages on.

-The `-s` flag can be specified multiple times, one for each address to send OSC messages to.
+The `-s` flag specifies the address to send OSC messages to.

+The `-m` flag is shorthand for `-s udp!224.0.0.1!8222`.

 Addresses are specified using the syntax `proto!addr!port`.
-At the moment, only `udp` is supported.
+Currently, only `udp` is supported.
+Alternatively, if the address string is a number, oscmix will read or write to that file descriptor.

-By default, oscmix will listen on `udp!127.0.0.1!7000` and send to `udp!127.0.0.1!8000`.
+By default, oscmix will listen on `udp!127.0.0.1!7222` and send to `udp!127.0.0.1!8222`.
 Any addresses specified replace these defaults;
 if you want to send to or listen on multiple addresses, pass them all to `oscmix`.